evgenyneu/SigmaSwiftStatistics/README.md

 #### Legacy Swift versions

-Setup the [previous versions](https://github.com/evgenyneu/SigmaSwiftStatistics/wiki/Legacy-Swift-versions) of the library if you use an older version of Swift.
+Setup a [previous version](https://github.com/evgenyneu/SigmaSwiftStatistics/wiki/Legacy-Swift-versions) of the library if you use an older version of Swift.

 ## Usage